Seneca-ICTOER/Intro2C/docs/C-Data-Structures/structures.md

 ![Byte representation of a Student struct in memory.](/img/example1-memory-occupation.png)

-:::note
+:::info NOTE

-This declaration does not allocate any memory for any object; it only defines the structure and the rules for objects of that type.
+This declaration does **NOT allocate any memory** for any object; it only **defines the structure** and the rules for objects of that type (in other words, this is NOT a variable declaration).

 :::